Young Eagles: Information for Parents

 The EAA Young Eagles Program was developed in 1992 to welcome young people into the world of aviation.
 Aviation is exciting and vital to our nation's future and the best way to convey that message is to actually experience flight in a first-hand setting.

 When and where is Young Eagles held?

-Young Eagles flights are held near the Sarasota/Bradenton International Airport on the third Saturday of each month
+Young Eagles flights are held near the Sarasota/Bradenton International Airport approximately one Saturday each month from 8:00 - 11:00.

 Please meet us at:

 Universal is just north of Rectrix Aviation.
 Please park in the designated lot North of Universal Flight Services.